dtinth/vxtron/README.md

 - macOS’ Dictation does not have a public API that apps can use (not hackable).

 - Google Cloud Text to speech enhanced voice models are much more accurate than macOS’ Dictation and the free webkitSpeechRecognition API.
+It also comes with automatic punctuation insertion, which means it can automatically add full stops, commas, and question marks.

 ## Setup